mli/new-docs/python/guide/packages/gluon/trainer.md

 net.weight.data()
 ```

 For reference and implementation details about each optimizer, please refer to the [guide](http://beta.mxnet.io/guide/packages/optimizer/optimizer.html) for the `optimizer` module.

-The [Dive into Deep Learning](http://en.diveintodeeplearning.org/chapter_optimization/index.html) book also has a chapter dedicated to optimization methods and explains various key optimizers in great detail.
+### KVStore Options

+The `Trainer` constructor also accepts the following keyword arguments for :

+- `kvstore` – how key value store  should be created for multi-gpu and distributed training.
+Check out  [`mxnet.kvstore.KVStore`](http://beta.mxnet.io/api/gluon-related/mxnet.kvstore.KVStore.html#mxnet.kvstore.KVStore) for more information.
+String options are any of the following ['local', 'device', 'dist_device_sync', 'dist_device_async'].
+- `compression_params` – Specifies type of gradient compression and additional arguments depending on the type of compression being used.
+See [mxnet.KVStore.set_gradient_compression_method](http://beta.mxnet.io/api/gluon-related/_autogen/mxnet.kvstore.KVStore.set_gradient_compression.html#mxnet.kvstore.KVStore.set_gradient_compression) for more details on gradient compression.
+- `update_on_kvstore` – Whether to perform parameter updates on KVStore.
+If None, then the `Trainer` instance  will choose the more suitable option depending on the type of KVStore.

-## Changing the Learning Rate
+### Changing the Learning Rate

 We set the initial learning rate when creating a trainer by passing the learning rate as an `optimizer_param`.
 However, sometimes we may need to change the learning rate during training, for example when doing an explicit learning rate warmup schedule.
 The trainer instance provides an easy way to achieve this.

 The current training rate can be accessed through the `learning_rate` attribute.